 - A. A guesthouse without kitchen facilities may be maintained accessory to a dwelling, provided that the guesthouse is not occupied for more than 4 months in a calendar year.
-A detached accessory dwelling unit approved per Subsection 19.910.1 is not considered a questhouse. - B. A greenhouse or hothouse may be maintained accessory to a dwelling provided nothing grown is sold on the premises.

-- C. Keeping of livestock or poultry shall be in buildings that fully comply with building and sanitary codes.
-The keeping of chickens or other domestic or domesticated fowl shall not exceed 50 in number and shall require the written consent of all owners of real property (or a part thereof) within 100 ft of any point on the boundary of the property on which the chickens or domesticated fowl are proposed to be kept.
-Subsections 19.301.3 and 19.302.3.A contain additional regulations on keeping chickens or other domesticated fowl in the residential zones. - D. Keeping of bees shall be a permitted accessory use for residentially zoned properties.
+A detached accessory dwelling unit approved per Subsection 19.910.1 is not considered a guesthouse. - B. A greenhouse or hothouse may be maintained accessory to a dwelling . - C. The keeping of chickens or other domestic or domesticated fowl shall not exceed 50 in number .
+Subsections 19.301.3 and 19.302.3.A contain additional regulations on keeping chickens or other domesticated fowl in the residential zones. - D. Keeping of bees shall be a permitted accessory use for residentially zoned properties. - E. Amateur and CB radio equipment and operations shall be considered an accessory use.

-Keeping of colonies of bees shall be prohibited except that the Planning Commission may approve an application to keep not more than 2 colonies of bees whenever such application is accompanied by the written consent of all the owners of real property (or a part thereof) within 100 ft of any point on the boundary of the property on which the bees are proposed to be kept. - E. Amateur and CB radio equipment and operations shall be considered an accessory use.
 Radio and television structures or towers outside of dwellings shall be subject to building regulations.
 Such structures and towers are not permitted within any required front yard or street side yard, and shall be located at least 5 ft away from any side or rear property line.
 Amateur and CB radio structures and towers may exceed the height limits for the base zone, but shall not exceed a height of 70 ft.
-Such structures and towers shall conform to height, yard, and other standards of the Zoning Ordinance.
 Any deviation from these standards will require a variance by the Planning Commission.
 Operational characteristics and limitations of such equipment shall be as established and administered by the FCC.